Margins of discrete Bayesian networks: Directed Graphical Models

-\begin{dfn} An \emph{mDAG}, $\G(V, W, \mathcal{E}, \mathcal{B})$, is hyper-graph consisting of a conditional DAG with random vertices $V$, fixed vertices $W$ and directed edge set $\mathcal{E}$, together with a collection of \emph{bidirected} hyper-edges $\mathcal{B}$: the elements of $\mathcal{B}$ are inclusion maximal subsets of $V$, each of size at least two. \end{dfn}
+\begin{dfn} An \emph{mDAG}, $\G(V, W, \mathcal{E}, \mathcal{B})$, is hyper-graph consisting of a conditional DAG with random vertices $V$, fixed vertices $W$ and directed edge set $\mathcal{E}$, together with an abstract simplicial complex $\mathcal{B}$ over $V$, called the \emph{bidirected faces}.